 All forms of assisted conception have started again and most consultations are done remotely.
 Scans can be arranged and home blood testing via finger prick tests are becoming the norm.
 We are running a full service at King Edward VII’s Hospital, so please do call if you want help and guidance.

 As we mentioned at the beginning of this article, the advice is changing as new data comes in, so it’s important to speak with your healthcare team if you have any concerns.

-For further reading around pregnancy and coronavirus, The Royal College of Obstetricians and Gynaecologists, in a joint paper with the Royal College of Midwives, released a paper which provides a particularly detailed overview.
+For further reading around pregnancy and coronavirus, The Royal College of Obstetricians and Gynaecologists have released a joint paper with the Royal College of Midwives which provides a particularly detailed overview.